Angela Simmons Shows Off The Results From Her Fitness Challenge In A Stunning Swimsuit

 Angela Simmons is showing off her toned body after successfully finishing a 30-day fitness challenge.

-Over the weekend, the entrepreneur and fashionista proudly took to Instagram to share her results and we’re loving the material!
-With a scenic beach view as her backdrop, Simmons struck a pose while rocking a stunning, Gsaints Girls Queen of the Beach swimsuit that sent us all into a frenzy.
-The $200 one piece suit featured black fishnet material throughout with an image of a woman’s hand covering her chest area.
-The sheer suit also featured a low back and criss cross ties at the sides to show off the fitness guru’s toned legs and thighs.
+Over the weekend, the entrepreneur and fashionista proudly took to Instagram to share her results, and we’re loving the material!
+With a scenic beach view as her backdrop, Simmons struck a pose while rocking a stunning GSaints Queen of the Beach swimsuit that sent us all into a frenzy.
+The $200 one-piece suit featured black fishnet material throughout with an image of a woman’s hand covering her chest area.
+The sheer suit also featured a low back and crisscross ties at the sides to show off the fitness guru’s toned legs and thighs.

 Simmons shared the stunning photo dump while posing on the sand and while frolicking in the ocean, all while her long, curly locs flowed in the ocean’s breeze.